 Burnout is indeed a traumatic experience but also an amazing opportunity to learn deeply about oneself, one's values and functioning.
 Today I talk about burnout in conferences and workshops, in parallel to my activity as a freelance designer.
 I am available on social networks to talk about it and invite people to share their stories.
 In line with this positioning, my former colleague Goulven Champenois and me are building a platform dedicated to testimonies about burnout and unhappiness at work.
 I also study holacracy and new models of organisation and am preparing a book about work and burnout.

 Some rare people see boredom as a very remote concept: I am gladly a part of them.
-I sing, I owned a comics blog, I am the secretary of a music videogames promotion non-profit association and organised as well as designed four of the biggest music videogames events in Europe in 2008, 2009, 2001 and 2012.
-I also take pictures of doors, I invite people to do the same and I dye my hair.
+I , I owned a , I am the secretary of a music videogames promotion non-profit association and organised as well as designed in 2008, 2009, 2001 and 2012.
+I also , I invite people and I .